SR22 Insurance California

 SR22 Regular Restricted License

 After your license is suspended, you have to wait a certain number of days before the DMV decides to take any actions.
 Once the DMV makes a decision, you may be granted a regular restricted license.
 With this type of restricted license, you are allowed to drive to and from work and school.
 If this is your first driving infraction, you will likely receive a regular restricted license.
-To be eligible to receive this type of restricted license, you must pay the fines (a $15 restriction fee as well as a $125 reissue fee), file an SR22, and enroll and attend a California DUI school.
+To be eligible to receive this type of restricted license, you must pay the fines (a $15 restriction fee as well as a $125 reissue fee), file an SR 22 in California, and enroll and attend a California DUI school.